Irdest developer manual

 Introduction

 Irdest is a distributed routing system, creating an address space over ed25519 keys.
-Each address on the network is a public key, backed by a corresponding private key.
-This means that encryption and message authentication are built into the routing layer of the network.
+Each address on the network is a 32 bytes public key, backed by a corresponding private key.
+This means that both encryption and message authentication are built into the routing layer of the network.
 Each physical device can be home to many addresses, used by different applications, and it is not possible from the outside to re-associate a specific device with a specific address.

 A lot of traditional networking infrastructures is built up in layers (see OSI model).
 Similarly, the irdest project replicates some of these layers.
 BUT... the layers between the OSI model and Irdest don't map directly onto each other and are only meant to illustrate difference in hardware access, user access, and scope.